libre-informatique/LIBioSymfonyProject/README.md

 $ composer install
 ```

+It will install part of the assets.
+See below to see how to install the remaining assets (Sylius assets)

 ### Create and configure the database

 Create a database.
 For example, if you are using PostgreSQL :